-Students that pursue a program that incorporates mathematics and science as the source of knowledge’s soul are well trained in diving into the unknown.
+Students pursuing a program incorporating mathematics and science as the source of knowledge’s soul are well-trained in diving into the unknown.
 These students’ initial choice is generally not law; it is something that they stumble upon by chance.
 But if you’re a science student who wants to walk in the shoes of a lawyer, this is the career for you!

-If you’ve looked into getting into India’s top legal schools, CLAT is the only option, comparable to JEE MAINS, AIIMS, and NEET.
-The only thing that distinguishes them is the amount of time it takes to prepare them.
-CLAT is comparable to an aptitude exam that tends to judge your mental ability and understanding and thus does not take long to prepare for.
-Engineering and medical entrances require at least two dedicated years to get into the elite institutions, whereas CLAT is comparable to an aptitude exam that tends to judge your mental ability and understanding, and thus does not take long to prepare for.
+If you’ve looked into getting into India’s top legal schools, CLAT is the only option comparable to JEE MAINS, AIIMS, and NEET.
+The only thing distinguishing them is the time it takes to prepare them.
+CLAT is comparable to an aptitude exam that tends to judge your mental ability and understanding and thus does not take long to prepare.
+Engineering and medical entrances require at least two dedicated years to enter elite institutions.
+In contrast, CLAT is comparable to an aptitude exam that tends to judge your mental ability and understanding and thus does not take long to prepare for.

 Is it too late for me to study for the CLAT?